 I was raised in what felt like the very heart of the countryside, with no shops or train stations particularly nearby.
 A house that sits on an unnamed road, and backs onto several fields before a large hill covered in ancient woodland.
 The woodland is in flux, constantly evolving in the same way year round, as leaves turn from green to orange and back again.
 An oroborous; an endless cycle.
-But there is another journey of time at play inside the trees, a longer one, we’ve watched as the Ash trees lost their leaves, and awaited the return that never came, in a sad event that’s come to be called Ash Die Back.
-I’ve lived on this unnamed road in front of the big hill for 20 years.

 The road provides two small ecosystems for the river either side of it where it drops back into the landscape.
 One side of the ford is a sort of pool, where frogs spawn and tadpoles begin life.
 Miniature insects surround it and once a year spawn on top of the pool.
 On another day all of the baby frogs when large enough hop across the road, to the confusion of timely walkers, or to the horror of cars who might find themselves accidentally squashing them.
 Its prehistoric, like the rocks and earth have been there forever, untouched.
 But that’s not true, since these ecosystems are new in the grand scheme of geological time.
 Ever since humans began settling in these areas and sculpting the land to their own needs the path of the river has been redirected many times.
 And what about the water flowing through the river, where and how far has this water travelled across the earth since the very first signs of life after the void of chaos.